CarsonDavis/CarsonDavis.github.io/_posts/2025-04-nikon_repair.md

 ---

 Although I bought my Nikon S2 in "perfect working conditinon and film tested" when it arrived the rangefinder patch was broken and the winding lever didn't return on it's own.

+aaaaand, now it turns out that the shutter has light leaks as well...